mikosik/smooth-build/doc/tutorial.md

 Definition of each struct automatically generates constructor for that struct.

 ```
-Person person = person("John", "Doe");
+Person person = Person("John", "Doe");
 ```

 As one can guess constructor of given struct is a function that
  - returns value of given struct type
- - has the same name as given struct with first letter lowercased
+ - has the same name as given struct
  - has parameter for each struct's field with the same name and type as that field

 Apart from being automatically generated, constructor is an ordinary function and